-Editor's note: This is the first part of a two-part series on application performance strategies for Software as a Service providers.
+Editor's note: This is the first part of a two-part series on application performance strategies for Software as

 Software as a Service (SaaS) providers face one critical objective: They must deliver an optimal end-user experience or risk languishing.